fpgadeveloper/fpga-drive-aximm-pcie/README.md

 ## Contribute

-We encourage contribution to these projects.
-If you spot issues or you want to add designs for other platforms, please make a pull request.
+We strongly encourage community contribution to these projects.
+Please make a pull request if you would like to share your work:
+* if you've spotted and fixed any issues
+* if you've added designs for other target platforms
+* if you've added software support for other devices

+Thank you to everyone who supports us!

-### About us
+## About us

-This project was developed by [Opsero Inc.](http://opsero.com "Opsero Inc."), a tight-knit team of FPGA experts delivering FPGA products and design services to start-ups and tech companies.
-Follow our blog, [FPGA Developer](http://www.fpgadeveloper.com "FPGA Developer"), for news, tutorials and updates on the awesome projects we work on.
+[Opsero Inc.](https://opsero.com "Opsero Inc.") is a team of FPGA developers delivering FPGA products and design services to start-ups and tech companies.
+Follow our blog, [FPGA Developer](https://www.fpgadeveloper.com "FPGA Developer"), for news, tutorials and updates on the awesome projects we work on.